Quantitative conditions for right-handedness of flows: Right-handedness from dynamical pinching

 \subsection{Proof of Theorem~\ref{thm_main_0}}

-We fix a dynamically convex contact form $\lambda$ on $S^3$, denote by $X$ the associated Reeb vector field and by $\phi^t$ the Reeb flow.
-The following technical statement, which is based on the main result from~\cite{convex}, is proved in appendix~\ref{app_coordinates}.
+We fix a dynamically convex contact form $\lambda$ on $S^3$, denote by $X$ the associated Reeb vector field and by $\phi^t$ the Reeb flow. {The following technical statement is based on the main result from~\cite{convex}.}

 \begin{proposition} Let $\lambda$ be a dynamically convex contact form on $S^3$, and denote by $X$ the Reeb vector field of $\lambda$.
 Let $\gamma_0$ be any unknotted periodic Reeb orbit with self-linking number $-1$.
 Denote the primitive period by $T_0>0$.
 There exists a map of class $C^\infty$